 The 2015 backdrop to the market outlook for 2016 –

 As 2015 drew to a close, we reflected on the disappointments of the year from an investment returns perspective.
 We then turned our minds toward 2016 hoping, rather than expecting, that the market outlook is for a better year.
-In this post, we bring you the market outlook that will guide the ContinuumFP investment recommendations for 2016, at least initially.
+We now present the market outlook that will guide the ContinuumFP investment recommendations for 2016, at least initially.

-Whilst each of us dealt with personal circumstances during 2015 (that gave rise to moments of joy, hope, loss – and a range of emotions), our funds invested through superannuation and otherwise, have also been exposed to significant events in the markets in which they are traded.
+Our superannuation funds exist in somewhat a parallel world to our daily lives.
+Our daily lives during 2015 gave rise to moments of joy, hope, loss – and a range of emotions.
+Meanwhile, our funds invested through superannuation and otherwise, have also been exposed to significant events effecting financial markets.

 2015 was marked with a series of market-influencing events, from